-Brown, a Republican, was the representative for Michigan's 3rd congressional district from 1967 to 1978.
+Brown was the representative for Michigan’s 3rd congressional district and was a Republican.
+He served from 1967 to 1978.

 Brown is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Brown sponsored and cosponsored.
 See full analysis methodology.

 Brown was the primary sponsor of 1 bill that was enacted: